workleap/wl-r2wc/README.md

 > You can use regular HTML attributes, like `style`, with these components.

 #### Initial script
-This part is pretty similar to VanilaJS example.
+This part is pretty similar to VanillaJS example.
 As we load this package from CDN, **NOT** as a package, we have to load it separately in `index.html` file:

 ```html
 <html lang="en">